nolanlawson/rollup-plugin-node-resolve-auto/README.md

   entry: 'main.js',
   plugins: [
     nodeResolve({
-      // This is the only optinon supported by this plugin.
       // If you set this to true, then modules will be built in "browser" mode
       // based on the presence of the "browser" field in package.json
       browser: true,  // Default: false